izivkov/CasioGShockSmartSync/README.md

 offering features like calendar integration and prayer alarms.

 I also hope some of the ideas from this project will be adopted in the official app.
-I would be happy to collaborate with Casio on a technical level to add fitness features and other enhancements I have in mind.
+I would be happy to collaborate with Casio to add support on some of the no-longer supported watches, such as the GB-5600 series.
 If interested, reach out to me at izivkov@gmail.com

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: